FlyPorter/FlyPorter/README.md

   * Administrators can manage flights, including creating new routes, adjusting prices, or changing seat availability.
   * The panel is protected by role-based authorization to prevent unauthorized actions.

-* **Notifications**

-  * When a booking is created, modified, or canceled, the system sends an in-app notification directly to the user dashboard.
-  * Notifications are managed through a dedicated database table and displayed using a live WebSocket connection or polling mechanism.

-* **Docker Containerization**

-  * Containerize frontend and backend services with Docker and Docker Compose and deploy to DigitalOcean, achieving scalable and highly available production deployment.

-* **Deployment and CI/CD**

-  * The project will be deployed on DigitalOcean Droplets with Kubernetes for orchestration and load balancing.
-  * A CI/CD pipeline using GitHub Actions will automate builds, tests, and deployments.
-  * Each code push to the main branch will trigger a workflow that rebuilds containers and redeploys the stack.

-* **Monitoring and Observability**

-  * FlyPorter will include a monitoring dashboard using DigitalOcean’s metrics and alerts for CPU, memory, and disk usage.
-  * Logs and performance data will help the team ensure reliability during high traffic periods.

 * **PostgreSQL for flight and booking data**